Configuration#

 Manage multiple galleries#

+not supported.
 This might be a limitation for you.
 Or you might want to have separate

-galleries for different purposes, an examples gallery and a tutorials gallery.
+galleries for different purposes; an examples gallery and a tutorials gallery.

-For this you use in your Sphinx conf.py
+gallery_dirs in your Sphinx conf.py

-file a list of directories in
+file to be a list of directories:

 sphinx_gallery_conf = {